cscie114/assignment-5---ci-cd-kapolos/README.md

 Set `WEATHER_API_KEY` as the key and the API token as its value.
 Scopes can be left to the default `All scopes`.

+#### Upgrade deployment to live

+After the GitHub action completes we have a deployment in Netlify, but it is not active.
+You will need to promote it via the Netlify site.
+Click on the deployment as listed in the "Production deploys" sections and then click "Publish Deploy".